eigerco/polka-storage/polka-index/RFC.md

 ### 4. Architectural Details

-#### Storage Providers Component
+#### Storage Providers Architecture

 - **Peer ID**: Each storage provider generates a Peer ID when it connects to the P2P network.
-This ID is broadcast via mDNS for discovery.
+This ID is broadcast via pubsub for discovery.
 - **Deal Database**: A lightweight database where storage providers keep records of CIDs and file metadata.
 File storage itself is external to the P2P network.
 - **Dialing**: Responds to direct queries from the Polka-Index to provide CID-to-Peer ID mappings.

-#### Polka-Index Component
+#### Polka-Index Architecture

 - **Peer ID**: The Polka-Index has its own Peer ID for identifying itself in the P2P network.
-- **mDNS Discovery**: It listens for Peer ID broadcasts to discover active storage providers.
+- **pubsub Discovery**: It listens for Peer ID broadcasts to discover active storage providers.
 - **CID Mapping Database**: Stores CID-to-Peer ID mappings retrieved from storage providers.
 This database powers the HTTP API for user queries.
 - **HTTP API**: Provides a simple interface for users: